 I passed on to you what was most important and what had also been passed on to me.
 Christ died for our sins, just as the Scriptures said.
 He was buried, and he was raised from the dead on the third day, just as the Scriptures said.
 (1 Corinthians 15:3-4)

 Relate: What makes a Christian a Christian?
 Even a cursory glance at history or sociology shows that this question can be much more complex than what first seems.
-What resemblance today exists between a country pentecostal church in Alabama and the twelfth century Irish monks?
+What resemblance today exists between a country Pentecostal church in Alabama and the twelfth-century Irish monks?
 What is the commonality between an Egyptian Coptic church today with that church of which Augustine said, “the church is a whore, but she is our mother”?
-Russian Orthodox, Latin catholic, American Methodist, Scots Presbyterian, Korean pentecostal… there is such a wide variety of culture…
+Russian Orthodox, Latin Catholic, American Methodist, Scots Presbyterian, Korean pentecostal… there is such a wide variety of culture and…

 View original post 359 more words